-Areas outside the tourist locations can be much more primitive including an attitude of resistance to outsiders.
+An attitude of resistance to outsiders may exist in areas outside the tourist locations.
 Some groups of villagers live the same as their ancestors did centuries ago.
 It is best to get advice from local officials as to which areas can be visited.
 Group tours are highly recommended and many such tours of the islands are available.

 There is a wide range of traditional leaf baskets, wood & stone carvings, mats, shell jewelries, woven hats, and other local products available for purchase at the main market and souvenir stands.
 In addition to crafts, local island people work in mining, logging, fishing, and market commerce.
 Rural people live lives of subsistence farming, fishing, and craftwork.

 Visitors to the islands are encouraged to use Visa or MasterCard for purchases or Australian travelers checks.
 Visitors from US, UK, and most Europeans are required to have passports but no additional visa application is necessary in advance.